jeertmans/jeertmans.github.io/_posts/2024-03-18-eucap-presentation.md

 <!--more-->

-At EuCAP 2024, I presented our work
+At EuCAP 2024, I presented our paper
 *Fully Differentiable Ray Tracing via Discontinuity Smoothing for Radio Network Optimization*
 {% cite Eert2403:Fully %}.
-In this paper,
-we investigate the challenges of making a
-Fully Differentiable Ray Tracing software for radio propagation applications.
+In this work, we investigate the challenges of making a Fully Differentiable Ray Tracing software for radio propagation applications.